justinschmitz97/WebToGPT/data/reactblog.md

 To install the linter only:

- Terminal  Copynpm install \-D eslint\-plugin\-react\-compiler@beta Or, if you’re using Yarn:
+ Terminal  Copynpm install -D eslint-plugin-react-compiler@beta

+Or, if you’re using Yarn:

- Terminal  Copyyarn add \-D eslint\-plugin\-react\-compiler@beta After installation you can enable the linter by [adding it to your ESLint config](/learn/react-compiler#installing-eslint-plugin-react-compiler).
+ Terminal  Copyyarn add -D eslint-plugin-react-compiler@beta

+After installation you can enable the linter by [adding it to your ESLint config](/learn/react-compiler#installing-eslint-plugin-react-compiler).
 Using the linter helps identify Rules of React breakages, making it easier to adopt the compiler when it’s fully released.

 ## Backwards Compatibility

-React Compiler produces code that depends on runtime APIs added in React 19, but we’ve since added support for the compiler to also work with React 17 and 18\.
+React Compiler produces code that depends on runtime APIs added in React 19, but we’ve since added support for the compiler to also work with React 17 and 18.
 If you are not on React 19 yet, in the Beta release you can now try out React Compiler by specifying a minimum `target` in your compiler config, and adding `react-compiler-runtime` as a dependency.
 [You can find docs on this here](/learn/react-compiler#using-react-compiler-with-react-17-or-18).

 ## Using React Compiler in libraries